ssreelakshmi88/Hangman-Game-PP3/README.md

 ![rules](https://user-images.githubusercontent.com/97182442/174427554-49b3d8cc-c354-4cae-898f-959337c53f33.png)

-3. The player has 5 attempts to guess the right word from the computer vocabulary.
+3. The player has 5 attempts to guess the right word from the provided vocabulary.

 ![hangman stage_1](https://user-images.githubusercontent.com/97182442/174427563-cb71231a-d7cf-49aa-aba1-944a4e317a13.png)